 The U.S. plays a leading role in population stabilization efforts by providing funding and support for family planning initiatives, domestically and internationally.
 However, while there is a strong consensus that the U.S. government should fund and support family planning programs around the world, we are contributing much less through foreign assistance than is needed to eliminate the unmet need for family planning that exists in the developing world.

 Recent calculations by the Guttmacher Institute show that fully meeting the need for modern contraceptive services in the developing world would cost $12.1 billion.
-The U.S. share of that is over $1 billion, but we currently only provide $607.5 million, and even that appropriation is at risk of being cut by the Trump administration.
+The U.S. share of that is over $1 billion, an amount the U.S. has yet to meet in recent funding cycles.

 If all women in developing regions who want to avoid a pregnancy used modern contraceptives, the benefits would be dramatic.
 According to the Guttmacher Institute, compared with the current situation:

 - unintended pregnancies would decline from 89 million to 22 million,

 - unplanned births would decline from 30 million to 7 million,